US Firefighters & The Mediterranean Diet

 Cardiovascular diseases (CVDs) – World Health Organization

-• Rheumatic heart disease – damage to the heart muscle and heart valves from rheumatic fever, caused by streptococcal bacteria;
+• Rheumatic Heart Disease: Caused by damage to the heart valves from rheumatic fever, often following a streptococcal infection.

-• Congenital heart disease – malformations of heart structure existing at birth;
+• Congenital Heart Disease: This includes malformations of heart structures existing at birth.

 At the age of 24, your risk for CVD is just 20%.
 By age 45, your chances more than double to 50%.
 Over the age of 80, 90% of individuals have some form of CVD.